-Аfter receiving the results of a planned morphological study the disease was restaged in 16 cases.
-So, the stage of cervical cancer was changed to IIIB (n = 10) as microscopic metastases in pelvic lymph nodes were confirmed.
-6 patients were diagnosed the cervical cancer stage IV when microscopic metastases in PALN (n = 5) or ovarian cancer (n = 1) were determined.
+Аfter receiving the results of a planned morphological study, the disease was restaged in 16 cases, and the staging of cervical cancer was adjusted to IIIB for certain patients (n = 10) in whom microscopic metastases of the pelvic lymph nodes were confirmed.
+Six patients were diagnosed with stage IV cervical cancer when microscopic metastases in PALNs (n = 5) or ovarian cancer (n = 1) were detected.

-We evaluated an operation time, blood loss, intraoperative vessels injury, lymphorrhea time and volume, quantity of resected PALN in compared groups.
-According to the type of lymphadenectomy we analyzed postoperative complications, as a para-aortic lymphocyst, postoperative hydronephrosis, urinary tract infection, ureteral fistula, short-term and long-term bladder storage and voiding dysfunction, stress urinary incontinence, pancreatitis, wound infection, venous thrombosis and pulmonary embolism.
+We evaluated operative duration, blood loss, intraoperative vascular injury, lymphorrhea duration and volume, and the number of resected PALNs in the comparison groups.
+We compared postoperative complications among patients in our NSPAL and PAL cohorts, including para-aortic lymphocyst development, postoperative hydronephrosis, urinary tract infection, urethral fistula formation, short-term and long-term bladder storage and voiding dysfunction, stress urinary incontinence, pancreatitis, wound infection, venous thrombosis, and pulmonary embolism.

-The statistical software package STATGRAPHICS 3.0 (Statistical Graphics System), Manugistics Inc. (USA) was used for statistical analysis.
-Unpaired numerical data were compared with Student unpaired t test.
-Proportional data were compared using the χ² test or the Fisher exact test.
-P values less than 0.05 were considered statistically significant.
+The STATGRAPHICS 3.0 (Statistical Graphics System) package (Manugistics Inc., USA) was used for statistical analysis.
+Unpaired numerical data were compared with unpaired Student’s t-tests.
+Proportional data were compared using the χ² test or Fisher’s exact test.
+P-values less than 0.05 were considered statistically significant.

 Results

-Clinical and histological profiles of studied groups are presented in Table 1.
-There was no significant difference in distribution of each variable between the first and second groups.
+Clinical and histological profiles for the groups of patients included in the present study are shown in Table 1.
+There were no significant differences in the distributions of any of these variables when comparing these two patient groups.

-Table 2 shows operative characteristics.
-There were significant differences in operative outcomes in compared groups: operative time and time of systematic PAL were 358.1±62.6 ml vs 302.9±62.5 ml and 79.7±33.7 ml vs 43.7±27.0 ml respectively.
-These differences were statistically significant (p=0.001).
-The operative blood loss was 417.4 ± 205.8 ml in the first group and 700.0±346.4 ml in the second group.
-This difference was also statistically significant (p=0.001).
-Despite the fact that the operative blood loss was 300 ml more in the second group than the first group, but the retroperitoneal vessels injury in the second group was not higher than in the first group (none vs 2.3%, p>0.05).
-The volume of lymphorrhea was 3270.0±1936 ml in the first group and 2170.4±2006 ml in the second group (p=0.048), but the time of lymphorrhea was no significant difference.
-The median quantity of PALN was 17.6±7.7 in the first group and 12.2±9.0 in the second group, it is statistically significant difference (p=0.02).
+Operative parameters for the patients in this study are summarized in Table 2.
+There were significant differences in operative outcomes when comparing these two groups.
+The operative time and time of systematic PAL were 358.1±62.6 ml vs 302.9±62.5 ml and 79.7±33.7 ml vs 43.7±27.0 ml respectively.
+These differences were statistically significant (P = 0.001).
+Intraoperative blood loss differed significantly between the NSPAL group (417.4 ± 205.8 mL) and the PAL group ( 700.0±346.4 mL)(P = 0.001).
+Despite the fact that the operative blood loss was 300 mL greater in the second group, there was no significantly higher incidence of retroperitoneal vascular injury in the second group relative to the first group (0% vs. 2.3%, P > 0.05).
+The volume of lymphorrhea was 3270.0±1936 mL in the first group and 2170.4±2006 mL in the second group, with no significant difference between these groups (P = 0.048).
+The median number of PALNs differed significantly between the first group (17.6±7.7) and the second group (12.2±9.0) (P = 0.02).